Topics » Nutrition Science » WHO Report on Cancer & Processed Meat Misses the Point

 T. Colin Campbell Center for Nutrition Studies

-The recent report from the International Agency for Research on Cancer (IARC) of the World Health Organization (WHO) concluding that processed meat is carcinogenic has drawn a cascade of public attention.
-I suspect that pressure had built to the point that the IARC had to say something about food in cancer development.
-But, in doing so, they had to use questionable scientific evidence and generously sprinkle it with caveats to protect their interests.
+The report from the International Agency for Research on Cancer (IARC) of the World Health Organization (WHO) concluding that processed meat is carcinogenic drew a cascade of public attention when it was released nearly a decade ago, and it continues to resurface every so often.[1]
+While this report has triggered some meaningful discussion, its message is not nearly as strong as it appears.
+I suspect that pressure had built to the point that the IARC felt they had to say something about food in cancer development.
+But, in doing so, they relied on questionable scientific evidence and sprinkled it with many caveats that ensured their message did not rock the boat too much.

-In the New York Times October 26, 2015 article “Meat and Cancer: The W.H.O.
-Report and What You Need to Know”[2], Catherine Saint Louis included at least three comments that trivialize the impact of the WHO report.
-Although these comments may be factual in a narrow sense, they ignore the larger context that addresses a far more important message that seriously affects human health.
+In the New York Times October 26, 2015, article “Meat and Cancer: The W.H.O.
+Report and What You Need to Know,” Catherine Saint Louis highlighted at least three points that trivialize the impact of the WHO report:[3]

-3. According to Saint Louis, “Most of the data reviewed by the W.H.O. are drawn from population studies, and many experts question whether these risk estimates can be applied to individuals who may have other risks for colorectal cancer.”
-Although true, it infers that the main findings in this report may be easily dismissed because the type of studies the WHO chose to use did not produce compelling evidence.
+3. “Most of the data reviewed by the W.H.O. are drawn from population studies, and many experts question whether these risk estimates can be applied to individuals who may have other risks for colorectal cancer.”

-In Q&A on the carcinogenicity of the consumption of red meat and processed meat[3], the WHO added more comments that they may have seen as necessary for the report.
-In reality, I argue that the following comments minimize their main findings:
+In a Q&A, the WHO added more comments that they may have seen as necessary for the report.[4]
+In reality, I argue that their comments further minimize the findings:

-1. Processed meat was cited as having “sufficient evidence of carcinogenicity to humans” (giving it a Group 1 ranking, “carcinogenic to humans”).
-But unprocessed red meat ranked lower (Group 2A, “probable evidence”), because there is only “limited evidence from epidemiological studies.”
-Red meat remained mostly innocent.
+1. Red meat emerged from this report mostly unscathed.
+Although processed meat was cited as having “sufficient evidence of carcinogenicity to humans” (giving it a Group 1 ranking, “carcinogenic to humans”), unprocessed red meat ranked lower (Group 2A, “probable evidence”) because of “limited evidence from epidemiological studies.”
+Neither do their findings apply to the consumption of fish and poultry.

 2. The evidence for processed meat causing stomach cancer, although cited in some studies, was dismissed as “not conclusive.”

-3. Although processed meat is ranked in the same risk group (Group 1) as alcohol consumption and air pollution, eating a diet high in processed meat is less lethal.
-It is responsible for an estimated 34,000 cancer deaths per year versus 200,000 for air pollution and 600,000 for alcohol, worldwide.
-While 34,000 annual deaths is a significant number, the overarching number of premature deaths due to diet in the US annually is far beyond all three of these numbers combined.
+3. Although processed meat is ranked in the same risk group (Group 1) as alcohol consumption and air pollution, they suggest that eating a diet high in processed meat is less lethal.
+It is responsible, they estimate, for 34,000 cancer deaths per year (versus 200,000 for air pollution and 600,000 for alcohol).
+While 34,000 annual deaths is a significant number, the overarching number of premature deaths due to diet annually (not just deaths from one kind of cancer) is far beyond all three of these numbers combined.

-4. These findings do not apply to “people who have already had cancer.”
+4. Their findings do not apply to “people who have already had cancer.”

-There it is—lots of wiggle room that detracts from the main IARC message that processed meats are carcinogenic, so they say—itself a very thin slice of the larger message.
-Then add to this the counter argument that “red meat has nutritional value,”[5] a benefit according to the director of IARC, Christopher Wild.
-Yes, we all know that meat may have nutritional value under some conditions (like when we are starving), but it also is more important to recognize that whole plant-based foods can provide that same “nutritional value” at far less cost to our health.
+But there it is—lots of wiggle room that detracts from the main IARC message that processed meats are carcinogenic, which is itself a very thin slice of the larger message.
+Add to this the IARC director’s claim that “red meat has nutritional value,” and the message is diluted even more.[1]
+Sure, meat may have nutritional value under some conditions, like when we are starving.
+However, we must recognize that whole plant-based foods can provide that same nutritional value at far less cost to our health.

-If I were to come to this discussion, totally unbiased, I could opt for either side of the question, depending on my preference for eating meat.
-But this is only if we fail to acknowledge the big story.
-If we keep focusing on reductionist information that can be trivialized, we continue to argue about what does not actually matter or result in real improvements in human health.
+If I were to come across this report totally unbiased, I could easily rationalize either eating or not eating meat, depending on my preference.
+But this is only because the report fails to acknowledge the bigger story.
+As long as we continue focusing on reductionist information that can be trivialized, we will continue arguing about minutiae that do not actually matter or result in real health improvements.

 References